PrescienceLab/alaska-asplos24-artifact/README.md

 **NOTE:** Mesh is not included in the artifact version of this figure, as it requires a patch to allocate more than 64GB of memory.
 It, however, has trouble defragmenting memory in this environment, as visible in the above figure.

+**NOTE:** This test is subject to a decent amount of randomness, and it is entirely possible the reduction in memory usage by defragmentation is more or less than the above figure.

 ## Figure 12